bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 This method is called when we need to correctly deserialize the flow of bytes from T-Streams into Record (Apache Avro).

 There is an ``AvroSerializer`` class which shall be used for this purpose.
-But due to the features of Avro format we need an `avroSchema` to do that properly.
+But due to the features of Avro format we need a schema to do that properly.

 Avro schema is stored into ``manager.options`` field.